manzinello/mailgo.js.org/docs/configuration.md

-  mailto?: boolean; // enable mailgo for mailto, default is obviously true tel?: boolean; // enable mailgo for tel, default is true sms?: boolean; // enable mailgo for sms, at the moment default is false desktop?: boolean; // enable mailgo for desktop, default true mobile?: boolean; // enable mailgo for mobile, default true initEvent?: string; // the event which is attached the mailgo init, default DOMContentLoaded listenerOptions?: ListenerOptions | boolean; // the options of the listener if initEvent is specified dark?: boolean; // dark mode for mailgo, default false lang?: string; // the (forced) lang, default is english validateEmail?: boolean; // validate an email, default is true validateTel?: boolean; // validate a phone number, default is true showFooter?: boolean; // show the footer with link to mailgo.dev, default true, please! loadCSS?: boolean; // loadCSS for mailgo, default true actions?: MailgoActions; // enable/disable actions, default all trues };
+  mailto?: boolean; // enable mailgo for mailto, default is obviously true tel?: boolean; // enable mailgo for tel, default is true sms?: boolean; // enable mailgo for sms, at the moment default is false

+  desktop?: boolean; // enable mailgo for desktop, default true mobile?: boolean; // enable mailgo for mobile, default true

+  actions?: MailgoActions; // enable/disable actions, default all trues details?: MailgoDetails; // show/hide the modal details

+  dark?: boolean; // dark mode for mailgo, default false

+  lang?: string; // language of the modal, default is english

+  validateEmail?: boolean; // validate an email, default is true validateTel?: boolean; // validate a phone number, default is true

+  office365?: boolean; // the particular case of Outlook link: can be outlook.live.com or outlook.office365.com, by default the first but with this parameter you can change the behaviour

+  showFooter?: boolean; // show the footer with a link to mailgo.dev, default true, please!

+  initEvent?: string; // the event which is attached the mailgo init, default DOMContentLoaded listenerOptions?: ListenerOptions | boolean; // the options of the listener if initEvent is specified

+  loadCSS?: boolean; // loadCSS for mailgo, default true };
 ```